A Discrete Analog of Tutte's Barycentric Embeddings on Surfaces: Preliminaries

 \section{Preliminaries}

-\subsection{Graphs, drawings, and maps.}
+\subsection{Graphs, drawings, and maps}

 In this paper \emphdef{graphs} are undirected, but may have loops and multiple edges.
+Every graph considered is also topological space.
 We consider both finite and infinite graphs, all locally finite (each vertex has a finite degree), and we use standard notions of graph theory, such as \emphdef{walks} (finite, semi-infinite, or bi-infinite).
 Writing the vertices of a bi-infinite walk $W$ as $(\dots w_{-1}, w_0, w_1, \dots)$, we say that $w_0$ is the \emphdef{central vertex} of $W$.
 The \emphdef{non-negative part} of $W$ is the semi-infinite walk $(w_0, w_1, \dots)$.
 We denote by $W_0 \cdot W_1$ the concatenation of two walks $W_0$ and $W_1$, and by $W_0^{-1}$ the reversal of $W_0$.
 Given a closed walk $C$, and $n \geq 0$, we denote by $C^n$ the $n$ times concatenation of $C$ by itself.

 A \emphdef{drawing} of a graph $G$ on a graph $H$ is a map $f : G \to H$ that sends every vertex of $G$ to a vertex of $H$, and every edge of $G$ to a walk (possibly a single vertex) in $H$.
 A drawing $f$ is \emphdef{simplicial} if it sends each edge of $G$ to a vertex or an edge of $H$.
 A (graph) \emphdef{homomorphism} is a drawing that sends every edge of $G$ to an edge of $H$.
 Every drawing $f : G \to H$ \emphdef{factors} uniquely as a \emph{simplicial} map $\bar f : \bar G \to H$, where $\bar G$ is a subdivision of $G$, where every edge $e$ of $G$ whose image walk $f \circ e$ has length $n \geq 2$ is subdivided into a path of length $n$ in $\bar G$, and where $e$ is not subdivided otherwise.
-Also a simplicial map $f$ \emphdef{factors} uniquely as a \emph{homomorphism} $\hat f : \hat G \to H$ for some graph $\hat G$: the graph~$\hat G$ is obtained from~$G$ by contracting the edges mapped to single vertices, then $f$ corresponds naturally to a homomorphism from $\hat G$ to~$H$.
+Also, a simplicial map $f$ \emphdef{factors} uniquely as a \emph{homomorphism} $\hat f : \hat G \to H$ for some graph $\hat G$: the graph~$\hat G$ is obtained from~$G$ by contracting the edges mapped to single vertices, then $f$ corresponds naturally to a homomorphism from $\hat G$ to~$H$.